TheSpeedCubing/competitive-programming/README.md

 # Programming Problem Solutions
-This repo contains my solutions of some online-judge problems.
+This repo contains my solutions of some (online)-judge / contest problems.